ema2159/ema2159/README.md

 ### Hey!
-I am Emmanuel, a costarrican electrical engineer currently doing a masters in computer imaging for XR.
+I am Emmanuel, a costarrican Software Engineer with a degree in Electrical Engineering and a Master's in Computer Graphics for XR.

 Currently in: :finland: